starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Cairo programs can produce outputs that a smart contract can verify.
 These outputs require the ``output`` builtin.
 The program can product multiple outputs with calls to the ``serialize_word()`` function.
-Outputs can also be structs that are saved to an output file.
+Outputs can also be structs which are saved to an output file.
 See :ref:`program_output` for more information.

 The following program outputs two values, 7 and 13.